 After five years of leadership, some improvements were seen.
 Most notably, the off-campus program enrollment increased from 241 to 600 students and Baseball Hall of Fame Pitcher Gaylord Perry was brought in to start the Limestone Saints Baseball program.

-Walt Griffin was selected to serve as President of Limestone College in 1992.
+Walt Griffin was selected to serve as President of Limestone University in 1992.
 He completed his Ph.D. at the University of Cincinnati.
 Before coming to Limestone, Griffin was professor of American History at Upper Iowa University, a member of the faculties of Xavier University and Mount St. Mary's College, and Director of the Cincinnati Center for the College of Undergraduate Studies of the Union Institute.

 Dr. Griffin greatly expanded Limestone's athletics programs throughout his tenure.
 The Walt Griffin Physical Education Center is named in his honor.